-Plan of Action Achivements /Outcomes
+Plan of Action Achievements /Outcomes

 Internal Academic Audit of all Departments Completed

 Conduct Periodical Meetings Conducted

 Remedial Coaching Conducted

 Feedback Response Collected

 Continuous Internal Evaluation System Adopted

-No Files u ipploaded !!!
+No Files up ploaded !!!

-14.Whether AQAR was placed before statutorybody ? yes
+4.Whether AQAR was placed before atutorybody? yes

+statutorybody? yes

 Name of Statutory Body Meeting Date

-Meeting Date 19-April-2023

-Body

-Body IQAC 15.Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the 19-April-2023
+IQAC 26-April-2024

-Body IQAC 15.Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning ?
-16.Whether institutional data 19-April-2023 NO
+15. Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning?
+NO

+16.Whether institutional data submitted ves

+to AI SHE:

+Year of Submission 2024

+Date of Submission 2023 submitted 2024

+yet to submit

+-portal not opened

 17. Does the Institution have Management Information System ? yes If yes, give a brief descripiton and a list of modulescurrently operational (maximum 500 words) YES, MIS is a computer system consisting of hardware and software that serves as the backbone of an institutes data.
 Its main purpose is to improve the efficiency of colleges office activities.
 Every institute has a data which needs to be retrieved whenever we want like students data, staff details, fee structure, infrastructure details etc., This MIS helps us in retrieving data.
 It is an organised way of recording storing data and retrieving information.
-Existing type of management information system of the college is office automation Benefits of MIS is : 1.
+Existing type of management information system of the college is office automation Benefits of MIS is: 1.
 It gives the clear and updated information.
 2. It gives the accurate information that means which is free from mistakes and errors.
 Accuracy also means that it is free from bias.
 3. The design and development of MIS as per the need and requirement of institution.
 4. It contains data in tabular form.
 The database is responsible for operations like insertion, deletion and updation of records.